leo-schell/IntentionalDiversity_RecSystems/README.md

 ## Data Understanding
-In 2006 netflix hosted a competition to see who could beat their best model.
+In 2006, Netflix hosted a [competition](https://en.wikipedia.org/wiki/Netflix_Prize) to see who could beat their best model.
 I used this data for my project.

 The original dataset contains over 100M rows, but with my limited resources I had to sample 1 Million Rows of this data.

-My sample contains 1 Million radomly selected ratings of 17,770 movies, shorts, and shows from 290k users.
+My sample contains 1 Million radomly selected ratings of 17,770 movies, shorts, and shows from 290,022 users.

 ### Data Limitations

-The data was collected from end of 1999 to end of 2005 so it is out of date and I was only provided with a rating from 1-5, the date of rating, and the video release date which ranged anywhere from 1898 to 2004
+The data was collected from end of 1999 to end of 2005 so it is out of date and I was only provided with a rating from 1-5, the date of rating, and the video release date which ranged anywhere from 1898 to 2005.

+### Initial Diversity Analysis

+The data itself does not contain very diverse observations.
+- The vast majority of content was released from 2000-2005.
+- User engagement is low as most users only rated once.
+- The content itself only contains 12.4% of Top (2) Billed Cast, Director, or Writer(s) are a minority.
+White women count as minorities in this instance as they are also underrepresented in the above categories.

 ## Preprocessing